Paginated queries¶

 response: Response,

-Also note the limit
+Note the limit

-parameter, which should also be used on any paginated route.
+parameter in the above code example, which should also be used on any paginated route.

 This sets the size of each block of results.

 As shown here, you will generally want to set some upper limit on how large the limit can be and set a default limit if none was provided.
-This ensures that clients cannot retrieve the full list of results with one query.

 If the clients are sufficiently trusted or if you’re certain the application can handle returning the full list of objects without creating resource problems, you can allow limit